thecodeteam/community/README.md

 By joining our online community you agree to our [Code of Conduct](docs/code-of-conduct.md).

+## Contributions and community programs

+Within the {code} community, we run different appreciation, knowledge sharing and promotion programs.

+One of those programs is the **DevHigh5** program, aimed towards anyone interested in contributing projects related to Dell EMC technology to the open source community.
+Head over [here](docs/devhigh5.md) to read more about the DevHigh5 programs.

 ## Thank you

 Inspired by discussions with [@mjbrender](https://twitter.com/mjbrender) and the [Evangelist Collective](https://evangelistcollective.github.io).